Bogus Skill "Fruitmaster": Characters

 A Saint at the church where Skill Fruits are given out.
-Her skill that let's her see near futures.
+Her skill that lets her see near futures.
 Beneath the surface she does what ever it takes to make those futures happen, including tyrannical scheming and sending assassins to get rid of those who are either a threat her and the future she sees or she selfishly deems hostile, making her the main antagonist.